twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

-Let's take a closer look at what is going on in the code.
+Let's take a closer look at what is going on in the code of [ArrayIndex.java](/exercises/code/Indexing/ArrayIndex.java)

 ### Executing the code
 Executing the code will produce an error: